OWASP/API-Security/editions/2023/en/0xd0-about-data.md

 be mitigated.

 This effort resulted in an initial draft of what the team believes were the ten most critical API security risks.The [OWASP Risk Rating Methodology][2] was used to perform the risk analysis.
-The OWASP Risk Rating Methodology incorporates risk assessment concepts and references the [OWASP Risk Assessment Framework][8] project, which provides guidance on assessing and prioritizing risks..
+The OWASP Risk Rating Methodology incorporates risk assessment concepts and references the [OWASP Risk Assessment Framework][8] project, which provides guidance on assessing and prioritizing risks.
 Prevalence ratings were decided from a consensus among the project team members, based on their experience in the field.
 For considerations on these matters, please refer to the [API Security Risks][3] section.